The geological column is a tremendous

 layers.
 It is thought this differential positioning illustrates

-the history life on earth, and the evolution
+the history life on earth, and the

 of one type of organism to another.
 However, the